dubfib/neboris/README.md

 A encryption package using `AES-256-CTR` and `SHA512` with random `Initialization Vectors` on the built in `crypto` module.
 The package creates an `16` byte initialization vector each type the module encrypts text.
 This module supports `CommonJS, ESM and Typescript` and requires node version `16.9.0` or higher.
 If you do find any issues, bugs or need help please submit an issue in the github page so I can fix it as soon as possible.

 ## Install
+Neboris can be installed from `npm, yarn, pnpm` and any other package managers that gets their files from npm.
 ```shell
 npm install neboris
 yarn add neboris